Chinese New Years Flowers

 Crimson Tide Gerbera Daisy 6 Colours

-50 Pink Sweet Avalanche Roses in a Medium Apothecary Vase - Vase is an optional add on
+50 Red Naomi Roses in a Medium Apothecary Vase - Vase is an optional add on

 Everyday Elegance Orchid Plant in a Glazed Emerald Pot